Principal–agent problem: Energy consumption

-The problem manifests itself in the ways middle managers discriminate against employees who they deem to be "overqualified" in hiring, assignment, and promotion, and repress or terminate "whistleblowers" who want to make senior management aware of fraud or illegal activity.
-This may be done for the benefit of the middle manager and against the best interest of the shareholders (or members of a non-profit organization).

-Public officials

-Public officials are agents, and people adopt constitutions and laws to try to manage the relationship, but officials may betray their trust and allow themselves to be unduly influenced by lobby groups or they may abuse their authority and managerial discretion by showing personal favoritism or bad faith by hiring an unqualified friend or by engaging in corruption or patronage, such as selecting the firm of a friend or family member for a no-bid contract.

 Trust relationships

 The problem arises in client–attorney, probate executor, bankruptcy trustee, and other such relationships.
 In some rare cases, attorneys who were entrusted with estate accounts with sizeable balances acted against the interests of the person who hired them to act as their agent by embezzling the funds or "playing the market" with the client's money (with the goal of pocketing any proceeds).

 This section can also be explored from the perspective of the trust game which captures the key elements of principal–agent problems.
 This game was first experimentally implemented by Berg, Dickhaut, and McCabe in 1995.
 The setup of the game is that there are two players – trustor/principal (investor) and agents (investee).
-The trustor is endowed with a budget and come transfer some of the amounts to an agent in expectation of return over the transferred amount in the future.
+The trustor is endowed with a budget and can transfer some of the amounts to an agent in expectation of return over the transferred amount in the future.
 The trustee may send any part of the transferred amount back to the trustor.
 The amount transferred back by the trustee is referred to as trustworthiness.
 Most of the studies find that 45% of the endowment was transferred by the principal and around 33% transferred back by an agent.
 This means that investors are not selfish and can be trusted for economic transactions.

 Trust within the principal-agent problem can also be seen from the perspective of an employer-employee relationship, whereby the employee (agent) has distrust in the employer (principal) which causes greater demotivation of the employee.
 It has been assumed that the principal having control in an organisational culture has benefits to for the organisation by creating greater productivity and efficiency.
 However it also entails some drawbacks that reduce the employee satisfaction such as reduced motivation, creativity, innovation and greater anxiety and stress.